-At each university we are speaking with those who are daily involved in metrics, evaluation, and impact: deans and other administrators (e.g., faculty affairs, research administration, diversity and inclusion), faculty (particularly those who serve on relevant committees in the faculty senate), librarians, and research evaluation managers.
-We are also reviewing institutional mission statements, statements of diversity, equity, and inclusion, and other “values-driven” documents already produced by these universities.
+At each university we spoke with those who are daily involved in metrics, evaluation, and impact: deans and other administrators (e.g., faculty affairs, research administration, diversity and inclusion), faculty (particularly those who serve on relevant committees in the faculty senate), librarians, and research evaluation managers.
+We have also reviewed institutional mission statements, statements of diversity, equity, and inclusion, and other “values-driven” documents already produced by these universities.

-At the conclusion of this research, we will write a white paper that we hope will serve as a resource for sympathetic actors and provide greater transparency on the barriers that remain to enacting systemic academic change across institutions.
+Now that our interview process has ended, we are writing a white paper that we hope will serve as a resource for sympathetic actors and provide greater transparency on the barriers that remain to enacting systemic academic change across institutions.

 - Michigan State University (conducted in person): October 16–17, 2019